cescoffier/certificate-generator/README.md

 # 🔐 Certificate Generator

-A Java API, a Junit 5 extension and a Maven plugin to generate (self-signed) certificates.
+A Java API, a Junit 5 extension and a Maven plugin to generate (self-signed) certificates as well a signed certificate.
-The main goal is to provide an easy way to generate self-signed certificates for testing purposes.
+The main goal is to provide an easy way to generate self-signed and signed certificates.
-Thus, the test can used the generated certificates to verify the application.

 ## Features